Laiba-Masood15/Laiba-Masood-Business-Analyst-Portfolio/README.md

-# Laiba Masood - Business Analyst Portfolio
+# Laiba Masood - Data Analyst Portfolio
-This portfolio showcases my work in Business Analytics, focusing on data analysis, visualization, and data-driven problem solving - using MS Excel, MS Power BI, SPSS, Python, and more.
+This portfolio showcases my work in Data Analytics, focusing on data analysis, visualization, and data-driven problem solving - using MS Excel, MS Power BI, SPSS, Python, and more.

 Ahdus Technology Post Performance Analysis: This project showcases a detailed Social Media Analytics dashboard where I tracked the performance of content across the company's social media business pages.
 It tracks different metrics such as reach, engagement, views, organic followers, high-performing days, content themes that stand out, and so on.
 First, I tracked these metrics on Excel, and later I created a data visualization dashboard in Power BI, which clearly highlights the important themes and factors.
 I have also added a detailed report on the insights gained from these analytics and the learnings we can use going forward, on both Excel and Power BI.
 The dashboard is made for a Germany-based IT company, Ahdus Technology, where I currently work.